Session Expired

 Compliance Checklist

-Develop and implement a retention and destruction schedule for biometric identifiers.
+Develop a retention and destruction schedule for biometric data.

 Who: Private entities collecting biometric data.